ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 ## Tensorflow example
 ### Summary objective
 In the following example, we will generate some non-linear noisy training data, and then we will develop a probabilistic regression neural network to fit the data.
 To do so, we will provide appropriate prior and posterior trainable probability distributions.
 This blog post is inspired by a weekly assignment of the course "Probabilistic Deep Learning with TensorFlow 2" from Imperial College London.
+We start by importing the Python modules that we will need.

 {% highlight python %}
 {% raw %}